saciestudio/courses-intro-portfolio-analysis/scripts/chapter1_script.md

 In formula notation, the portfolio return thus equals the weighted average of the individual returns.
 The corresponding code in R is simple.
 It just involves a summation of the element in the vector obtained by multiplying the vector of portfolio weights with the vector of returns ( show formula: portfolio return = sum w[i] r[i] = sum( weights*returns ).
 ***

-To put the theory in practice, there are now three exercises on computing portfolio returns.
+The next exercises put this theory in practice.
+First, we consider computing the portfolio return for one period, then I will introduce you to the wonderful package PerformanceAnalytics for analyzing  portfolio returns.

-# Video 4: Multiperiod returns and a sneak preview to the road ahead
+# Video 4: Sneak preview of the fin and fun ahead

 We have up to now considered toy examples of portfolio analysis: portfolio with less than 10 investments and a single period investment horizon.
 A well-diversified portfolio is typically invested in at least 20 risky assets and the investment period runs over several years, possibly with intermediate changes in the portfolio allocation.
+We have focussed mostly on performance and not discusses the risks of investments.
+In this video I will give you a sneak preview on the cool tables and figures that we will make.
 ***
-In this video I will explain in detail the steps in aggregating returns from single periods to multiperiods.
-I will then show you a sneak preview on the cool tables and figures that we will make in the next chapter for a realistic portfolio of thirty large US stocks.
+Yearxmonth
+Table with the performance AND risk measures.
 ***
-But first, let us investigate how a one-period return can be computed to obtain multi-period returns.
-The setting is as follows.
-There is a mismatch between the frequency at which returns are available (e.g. daily, weekly or monthly) and the longer investment horizon over which the return needs to be computed (e.g. one year).
+The scatter plot of return and risk of the individual stocks The efficient frontier.
 ***
-To compute this return, we need to compound the individual returns over the multiple periods.
-Suppose there are K periods and thus K one-period returns: R1, R2,…,RK.
-We can now do two calculations.
-The first calculation is to compute the final value if the initial value is Vi.
-After one period we have: Vi*(1+R1).
-After two periods…  etc.
-It follows from the formula of compounding returns that the total return over K periods is given by  the product of 1+the one-period returns and subtracting one from that value.
-***
-As an example to do this in R using the function cumprod, suppose we have the vector of 5 single period returns.
-The cumulative product of these returns is given by cumprod(1+returns).
-The total return over the five returns is obtain as the last element of the cumulative product – 1.

-***
-Let's now look at a realistic portfolio invested in the 30 Dow Jones Industrial Average stocks.
-Their symbols are summarized on this slide.
-***
-We wish to evaluate the performance of a portfolio invested in those 30 stocks over the period December 1990 till December 2015.

 TO BE COMLETED.